Freddie Mercury

 Freddie's final years - Queen - Days Of Our Lives Documentary (Excerpt)

-In 1992, the former members of Queen held a tribute concert for Freddie at Wembley Stadium, and the funds raised were donated to AIDS charities.
+In 1992, Queen's surviving members staged a massive tribute concert for Freddie at Wembley Stadium, donating all proceeds to AIDS charities.

 At the Freddie Mercury Tribute Concert for AIDS Awareness, Queen at Wembley Stadium (20.04.1992)